ckeditor/ckeditor4/custom/DISTRIBUTION.md

 1. Test the distribution in the browser:

    * All new editor functionality
-   * New version number in A11yFirstHelp > About A11yFirst
+   * New version number in A11yFirstHelp dialog
    * Updates to `CHANGELOG.md`

 1. Commit and push the changes: "Initial commit for new distribution"